 For the best pizza in Malta: HiMù

-Although located so close to Italy, the pizza game in Malta is very different from the Italian standard.
+Although the country is located so close to Italy, the pizza game in Malta is very different from the Italian standard.
 But luckily, there are some great spots where you can enjoy proper Italian pizza and ingredients.
 At HiMù Malta, they produce fresh Mozarella and use only the best ingredients.
 Try the pizza but also share a platter with fresh cheese, meat, and bread.

 For more, read my full HiMú Review.